New Leadership for New Jersey

 Taxes have reached an all time high in New Jersey, legislators are spending our taxes to benefit a select few, and it's time for elected officials to put their constituents' needs in the forefront.

-Rosalee Keech is proud to stand with Steve Fulop and a new wave of Democratic leaders focused on fixing New Jersey’s infrastructure, supporting families, and bringing bold, forward-thinking solutions to Trenton.
+Rosalee Keech and Donald Campbell are proud to stand with Steve Fulop and a new wave of Democratic leaders focused on fixing New Jersey’s infrastructure, supporting families, and bringing bold, forward-thinking solutions to Trenton.
 Together, they are committed to using our taxpayer dollars wisely and making NJ government work for all of us!

 IN THE NEWS